ryan-rushton/the-system/README.md

 ## Running

-This is built with create react app so to install and run simply do `yarn && yarn start`.
+This is built with vite so to install and run simply do `pnpm install && pnpm start`.

 ## Tests

-To run the unit tests use `yarn test`.
+To run the unit tests use `pnpm test`.

-To run the browser tests locally use `yarn run cypress open` to open the cypress app, from here you can run specific tests.
+To run the browser tests locally use `pnpm run cypress open` to open the cypress app, from here you can run specific tests.
 See https://docs.cypress.io/ for more information.

 ## TODO